Kyle-Pu/Mathematics/IDEAS.md

 After completing the program, please be sure to remove the appropriate item from the list below!
 ## Algebra
-- Findind the nearest integer to the square root of a number
 ## Geometry
 - Area of squares, triangles, rectangles, etc.
 - Volume of spheres, cylinders, etc.